gitsetgopack/MoneyManagerV2/INSTALL.md

 # MoneyManager Installation Guide

-Welcome to the **MoneyManager** project!
+Welcome to the **MoneyManagerV2** project!
 This guide will help you set up the environment and install dependencies to get started.

 ## Prerequisites